pjambet/redis-in-ruby/content/post/chapter-2-respond-to-get-and-set.md

 > In computing, a system call (commonly abbreviated to syscall) is the programmatic way in which a computer program
 > requests a service from the kernel of the operating system on which it is executed.

-So far we've implictly seen three syscalls
+So far we've implictly seen two syscalls

 - `accept`: This is how you connect to existing socket
 - `socket`: This is how we created the server in the previous chapter